-This shortened version of the Australian Dressage Rules contain the rules most pertinent to Riders.
-Note that the rules in their entirety as per the full rulebook apply at all times.
+This shortened version of the Australian Dressage Rules contains the rules most pertinent to RIDERS.
+Note that the rules in their entirety as per the full rulebook always apply.

-Effective 1 January 2020
+Effective 1 January 2021 (Updated 15/03/2021) CLEAN VERSION

-CLEAN VERSION

 The Equestrian Australia National Dressage Rules may also be found on the Equestrian Australia website: www.equestrian.org.au